We use cookies to optimize our website & deliver you the best service

 ]

-If you are taking Ozempic, your eligibility to donate plasma needs a personal evaluation by the center.
+If you are taking Ozempic, your eligibility to donate plasma requires a personal evaluation by the center.
 Please visit the center to determine your eligibility and learn more about your individual case.

 Can a person donate after being in remission from cancer?